Special Educational Needs & Disabilities (SEND)

 The information within the attached document ‘SEND School offer’ highlights how we identify, support and assess pupils with SEND to ensure they make appropriate progress.

-If you need to discuss your child’s needs please speak to their class teacher initially, then make an appointment with Mrs Thompson by contacting the Infants Office for Early Years & KS1, and the Juniors Office for KS2.
+If you need to discuss your child’s needs please speak to their class teacher initially, then make an appointment with Mrs Ruddle by contacting the Infants Office for Early Years & KS1, and the Juniors Office for KS2.